Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release updates the URL that had changed in Olink Analyze 3.8.0.
+This release updates the URL hyperlinks from Olink Analyze 3.8.1 to include https.

 ## R CMD check results